Squaduniverse/stone.scissors.paper.lizard.spock/README.md

 ### 1. Basic information Python

-### 2. How yo make a stone scissors paper with interface in python
+### 2. How yo make a stone scissors paper lizard spock with interface in python

 ### 3. test product